menu

 Woodhaven Northwest is a densely urban neighborhood (based on population density) located in Queens, New York.

 Woodhaven Northwest real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Woodhaven Northwest neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Woodhaven Northwest neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics